 “Do you want to stretch before you get up?”
 Gretchen asked.

 “Yes, a little stretching is always a good thing.”
 Gretchen helped Anna put her knees together and gently moved them to the left and supported them as Anna breathed.
 She was so very frail that it amazed Gretchen how limber she was and how beautiful.
-She had worked with many clients in the course of 15 years, but Anna was the first who she considered truly beautiful.
+She had worked with many patients in the course of 15 years, but Anna was the first who she considered truly beautiful.
 Even her web of fine wrinkles had a dignity and prettiness, and Anna’s hair.
 Gretchen could only hope hers would be as silvery-white and shimmery when she was in her eighties.
 Gretchen brought Anna’s knees up slowly and then supported her as she dropped them to the right.
 No little gasps or even a twinge across her forehead.
 “You seem to be in very little pain today, Ms. Prescott,” she remarked.

 “I’m pain free,” agreed Anna.
 “It’s refreshing.”
 They continued the morning routine that Gretchen knew now by heart.
 She remembered when she’d started a number of months ago.
-She considered an elderly patient wanting to do yoga an anomaly and wasn’t sure she approved.
-But now she was researching the things Anna did as a way to help other patients release physical and emotional tension.
+She considered an elderly patient wanting to do yoga an oddity and wasn’t sure she approved.
+But now she was researching the things Anna did as a way to help other patients release their physical and emotional tension.
 Release those, and the mind clears, she’d learned.

 “Are you comfortable, Ms. Prescott?”
 Lisa asked as she fussed with the blankets.